 Many people know about the Somogyi effect, but it remains controversial due to a lack of scientific evidence.
 People with type 1 diabetes are more likely to experience it than people with type 2 diabetes.

-Distinguishing between the Somogyi effect and the dawn phenomenon is important, as it may indicate that a person needs to adjust their treatment plan.
+Distinguishing between the Somogyi effect and the dawn phenomenon is important, as it

 The Somogyi effect is named after Michael Somogyi, a Hungarian American researcher, who first described it.